Chicken Matters to KFC (the clue is in the name). chicken is what we are, what we do.

-It starts with our welfare policy.
+It starts with our welfare policy which you can read as part of our Western European Sourcing Code of Practice HERE.
 Next, we are working on a plan for where we are heading, setting targets and then publishing how we have performed against them later this year.
 We believe that being transparent is the best way to improve standards.

-We are working with the Farm Animal Initiative (FAI), who are specialists in welfare and agricultural ethics.
+We’re working with partners like World Animal Protection who will challenge us to be better and the Farm Animal Initiative (FAI), who are specialists in welfare and agricultural ethics.
 They conduct the dedicated welfare audits that take place in all of the farms that supply us with chicken.

 More information about our position on chicken is on this page but if you have any questions please use the ‘Contact Us’ section of this site to let us know.